 If you have already a license for BRAW Studio, please read this article to know how to upgrade to a Version 2 license.

 Without a valid license for BRAW Studio V2, the panel will be in "Trial Mode".
-Twenty minutes after your first change in the "Source Settings Panel", it will become disabled and you will need to restart Premiere Pro if you want to test it again.
+Twenty minutes after your first change in the BRAW Settings tab, it will become disabled and you will need to restart Premiere Pro if you want to test it again.

 Advise / Warning

-Otherwise, restarting the panel could solve your current problem.
-For that no need to restart Premiere Pro.
-You just need to close the panel (see picture below) and relaunch it from the extension menu.
+Otherwise, restarting the panel might solve your current problem.
+For that, no need to restart Premiere Pro.
+You just need to close the panel (see picture below) and relaunch it going to Window > Extensions.